moorepants/eme185/content/pages/purchasing.rst

 3. Purchaser creates multiple orders lists (likely a subset of your BoM) throughout the quarter and submits one of three ways:

    a.
-If an MAE account, log into OPS and create an order, select Jason K.
+If an MAE account, log into OPP and create an order, select Jason K.
       Moore as the approver.
    b.
 If from a BME account, email the order list to your TA and they will
       order.